rocky-linux/documentation/en/rocky/8/guides/lxd_server.md

 `vi /etc/security/limits.conf`

-This entire file is remarked out and, at the bottom, shows the current default settings.
+This entire file is remarked/commented out and, at the bottom, shows the current default settings.
 In the blank space above the end of file marker (#End of file) we need to add our custom settings.
 The end of the file will look like this when you are done:

 ```
 # Modifications made for LXD